 In any case, the check marks on my list have not multiplied by much since my last check-in, but I’m up to 9 so I’m not too worried.
 I did re-read Mariko Tamaki and Jillian Tamaki’s This One Summer so that I could argue about it on the Internet with the details fresh in my mind, and I liked it even more this time around.
 I’m not the only one who does that, right?

 Speaking of social media, don’t forget to use the hashtag #hubchallenge, and please join us over at the 2015 Goodreads Hub Reading Challenge group if you’d like to talk (or argue, or whatever!) about what you’re reading.

 Remember, you have until 11:59 PM EST on June 21st to finish at least 25 challenge books.
 These weekly check-in posts are a great place to track your progress, see how your fellow participants are faring, and get feedback on various titles, so don’t forget to read the comments and chime in!
 If you haven’t already, don’t forget to post the Participant’s Badge on your blog, website, or email signature, and, as always, if you have any questions or problems, let us know in the comments or via email.

-If you’ve already completed the challenge by reading or listening to 25 titles from the list, let us know by filling out the form below.
-(The information you provide is what we’ll use to send you your Challenge Finisher badge, contact you about your reader’s response, and notify you if you win our grand prize drawing, so be sure to use an email address you actually check!)
-Do not fill out this form until you have completed the challenge by reading 25 titles.
+If you are a particularly fast reader and have already completed the challenge by reading or listening to 25 titles from the list of eligible books, be sure to fill out the form below so we can send you your Challenge Finisher badge, get in touch to coordinate your reader’s response and, perhaps best of all, to notify you if you win our exciting grand prize drawing!
+Be sure to use an email you check frequently and do not fill out this form until you have completed the challenge by reading 25 titles.

 You may also like: